Academic Program Guide

 Human Anatomy & Physiology

 Students study the anatomy and physiology of the human body.
 This systems-based curriculum will use labs, modeling and comparisons with animal specimen.
 Connections to the visual and performing arts will allow students to explore their career pathway choice with a scientific perspective.
-Prerequisite: Biology & Chemistry.
-Grade: 12th (& 11th grade Dance students taking this class in place of Biology).
-This class can be taken as a Dual Credit class for college credit.
-Anatomy & Physiology, 4 credits offered through OIT (BIO 103).
-Cost is $30 through NW Promise. (see teacher for specifics).

 Social Studies